You are here

 - Related Activities – provides a description and date for other ICIS activities (e.g., inspections, or compliance assistance) that are linked to the case.

-The Final Order-level report section is organized into six sections:
+The Final Order-level report section is organized into seven sections:

 - Basic Information - provides identifying information, final order-specific milestone dates, and dollar amounts for civil penalties, cost recovery, and the value of complying actions and supplemental environmental projects.